 Nothing will limit your portfolio gains faster than paying large and unnecessary fees.
-It may seem like a simple idea but many people completely ignore the fees they pay.
+It may seem like a simple idea, but many people completely ignore the fees they pay.
 In many cases, you may be paying triple the fees every time you buy mutual fund shares.

 Over time, these management fees will eat into your earnings and have an impact on your portfolio’s long-term growth potential.
 It’s like paying $9 for a $3 gallon of gas.
 If your gas bill was tripled from now until retirement, don’t you think that would have an impact on your budget?
 What makes this even worse is that the fees are recurring.

 In fact, the average investor throws away roughly 20 percent of their initial portfolio value over a ten-year period by paying mutual fund managers excessive fees.
-If you have mutual funds in your portfolio that are designed to perform against an index, replace them with Exchange Traded Funds (ETFs) or index funds.
+If you have mutual funds in your portfolio designed to perform against an index, replace them with Exchange Traded Funds (ETFs) or index funds.
 You can get the same growth without paying a manager.

 Playing it Too Safe

 This is why it’s important to have an investment plan that matches your goals with your risk tolerance.
 While it’s ok to have some of your investments in safer options, such as bonds and CDs, they need to be balanced out with some higher-earning options.
-If you have a long-term plan in place that takes into account all of your assets and outlines a withdrawal strategy, it’s easier to take some investment risk.
+If you have a long-term plan in place that considers all of your assets and outlines a withdrawal strategy, it’s easier to take some investment risk.

 Speak to a financial advisor who can help you make a plan that creates a good balance between risk and investment return.
-Taking the safe route may seem like the best option when the markets are going up and down but it can lead to stagnant portfolio growth.
+Taking the safe route may seem like the best option when the markets are going up and down, but it can lead to stagnant portfolio growth.